tomitrescak/meteor-mantra-redux-graphql/README.md

 # mantra-sample-blog-app-hot

-This is the `mantra-sample-blog-app` with hotloading added in.
-You can clone and run this directly (don't forget to `git checkout hot`), or [look at the changes](https://github.com/gadicc/mantra-sample-blog-app-hot/compare/master...gadicc:hot) necessary to make to the original.
+This is the `mantra-sample-blog-app` with hotloading added in + using the Redux store for the local state and GraphQL for queries.

 ## A Sample Blog App Written in Mantra